jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Lighten our darkness, we beseech thee O Lord; we pray: and by thy great mercy defend us from all perils and dangers of this night; for the love of our Saviour.
 Amen"

-I see Lord, that my words do not catch.

-"Long live the King!"

 I say, "Our loyal subjects defy their King.
 By God's grace the ancient rights of the Crown, and the laws and customs of this realm will be enforced.
 The north is free.
 The farmers and guilds are devout.
 The faith of the nobles will secure the realm."

+My words do not catch, such is God's Divine message.

+The room erupts.

+"Long live the King!"

 "For God and King Charles!"